anjaleeps/BytecodeOptimizer/README.md

 # Bytecode Optimizer
-A Java program to optimize a Java jar file.
+A Java program to optimize jar files.
 The optimizer was designed as a part of the Ballerina language platform.
-However, it can be used for any language that compiles to Java bytecode.
-Under the current implementation, the optimizer is capable of removing unused methods and classes in a jar file.
+However, it can be used for any language that compiles into Java bytecode.
+The optimizer is capable of removing unused methods and classes in a jar file.
+It is capable of reducing the size of Ballerina-generated jar files by 40%-65%.

 # Usage
-Clone the Bytecode Optimizer repository and build the fat jar using gradle.
+Extract the optimizer fat jar and run it using the `java -jar` command.
+Pass the path to the config file containing config options as an argument.
 ```
-gradle jar
+java -jar optimizer.jar ./optimizer.config
 ```
-When executing the fat jar, pass the name of the input and output jar files and the name of the entry class that contains the main method.
+The config file accepts following configuaration options.

+`inputJar`: Path to the jar file that needs to be optimized (mandatory)
+`outputJar`: Path to the jar file the optimized program should be written to (mandatory)
+`mainMethodClass`: Name of the class that contains the main method (mandatory) `noUnusedMethodRemoval`: Set to `true` if the optimizer should remove only unused classes without removing unused methods (optional)
+`keepClasses`: A comma separated list of class names that needs to be preserved by default during the optimization.
+All these classes and their methods will be preserved in the output jar as they are. (optional)

+An example configuration file is shown below.

 ```
-java -jar BytecodeOptimizer.jar inputjar.jar name/of/entry/class outputjar.jar
+//optimizer.config

+inputJar:input.jar
+outputJar:output.jar
+mainMethodClass:user/demo/Main
+noUnusedMethodRemoval:false
+keepClasses:user/demo/KeepClass1,user/demo/KeepClass2,user/demo/KeepClass3

 ```

 # Implementation